Haibarbe-Kreativ/simpleportal-webserver/README.md

 ## Installation

-Make sure you have an updated nodejs and latest mongo db installed webserver can be started
+Make sure you have an updated nodejs and latest mongo db installed

 # Install using npm